infracloudio/thanos/docs/components/receive.md

 Thanos Receive supports multi-tenancy by using labels.
 See [Multi-tenancy documentation here](../operating/multi-tenancy.md).

 Thanos Receive supports ingesting [exemplars](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#exemplars) via remote-write.
 By default, the exemplars are silently discarded as `--tsdb.max-exemplars` is set to `0`.
-To enable exemplars storage, set the `--tsdb.max-exemplars` flag to a non-zero value.
+To enable exemplars storage, set the `--tsdb.max-exemplars` flag to a non-zero value and enable --tsdb.enable-examplars-storage flag .
 It exposes the ExemplarsAPI so that the [Thanos Queriers](query.md) can query the stored exemplars.
 Take a look at the documentation for [exemplars storage in Prometheus](https://prometheus.io/docs/prometheus/latest/disabled_features/#exemplars-storage) to know more about it.

 For more information please check out [initial design proposal](../proposals-done/201812-thanos-remote-receive.md).
 For further information on tuning Prometheus Remote Write [see remote write tuning document](https://prometheus.io/docs/practices/remote_write/).